cosmos/cosmos-sdk/docs/guides/sdk/install.md

 # Install

 The fastest and easiest way to install the Cosmos SDK binaries is to run [this script](https://github.com/cosmos/cosmos-sdk/blob/develop/scripts/install_sdk_ubuntu.sh) on a fresh Ubuntu instance.
 Similarly, you can run [this script](https://github.com/cosmos/cosmos-sdk/blob/develop/scripts/install_sdk_bsd.sh) on a fresh FreeBSD instance.
-Read the comments / instructions carefully (i.e., reset your terminal after running the script).
+Read the scripts before running them to ensure no untrusted connection is being made, for example we're making curl requests to download golang.
+Also read the comments / instructions carefully (i.e., reset your terminal after running the script).

 Cosmos SDK can be installed to `$GOPATH/src/github.com/cosmos/cosmos-sdk` like a normal Go program: